 Anti-Dandruff Shampoo Recipe

-Over-the-counter shampoos can treat dandruff, but the chemicals within the products aren’t natural.
+Over-the-counter shampoos can treat dandruff, just be aware that the chemicals within the products aren’t natural.
 It’s easy and inexpensive to make your own anti-dandruff shampoo so why not give this DIY recipe a try?
-It only takes a few minutes to throw together.
+It only takes a few minutes to throw it together.

-- 1/2 cup and 2 tablespoons water (use filtered or distilled)
+- 1/2 cup plus 2 tablespoons water (use filtered or distilled)

 - 1/3 cup castile soap (I use unscented)